Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 Lauren Chatalian, MSW, LCSW

-Lauren Chatalian is CancerCare’s Women and Children’s Program Manager.
+Lauren Chatalian is CancerCare’s Women and Children’s Program Manager and Directory of Advocacy.
 As an oncology social worker at CancerCare, Chatalian provides supportive services to individuals and families impacted by a cancer diagnosis, and coordinates programmatic activities and outreach related to the Women’s Cancers Program and CancerCare for Kids.

 Chatalian also participates in local and national presentations, workshops, and advocacy boards.
 She is a member of the National Association of Social Workers (NASW) and the Association of Pediatric Oncology Social Workers (APOSW).